 - VCH Public Health clinic

 Find the closest VCH Public Health Clinic in the map below.
+Map is best viewed in Chrome or Firefox (Internet Explorer cannot display the full map).
 Some pharmacies offer the flu vaccine, find locations on ImmunizeBC's map.

 Who can get a free seasonal flu shot?